An alternative paradigm of fault diagnosis in dynamic systems: orthogonal projection-based methods: Basic fault detection methods based on orthogonal projection

 defines an image subspace that is obviously different from $\mathcal{I} _{G_{0}},$

 Defining furthermore the following subspace in $\mathcal{H}_{2},$

 threshold setting problem (\ref{eq3-6}) can be equivalently written as

-In this regard, it becomes clear that definition and computation of the distance between two image subspaces are necessary for solving the threshold setting problem (\ref{eq3-6}).
+In this regard, it becomes apparent that definition and computation of a metric to measure the difference between two image subspaces, $I_{G}$ and $ I_{G_{0}},$ are helpful for solving the threshold setting problem (\ref{eq3-6}).
 To this end, we adopt the concept of gap metric defined in (\ref{eq2-15a})-(\ref{eq2-15}) that is widely applied in robust control theory \cite{Vinnicombe-book,Feintuch_book}.

 \begin{Def} Let

 be two image subspaces.
 The directed gap $\vec{\delta}_{\mathcal{I}}\left( \mathcal{I}_{G_{1}},\mathcal{I}_{G_{2}}\right) $ and gap metric $\delta _{ \mathcal{I}}\left( \mathcal{I}_{G_{1}},\mathcal{I}_{G_{2}}\right) $ are respectively defined